microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 # Basic Concepts

-In TypeScript, a declaration creates objects in at least one of three groups: namespace, type, or value.
+In TypeScript, a declaration creates entities in at least one of three groups: namespace, type, or value.
 Namespace-creating declarations create a namespace, which contains names that are accessed using a dotted notation.
 Type-creating declarations do just that: they create a type that is visible with the declared shape and bound to the given name.
 Lastly, value-creating declarations create values that are visible in the output JavaScript.